 Healthcare for Expats in Israel

-For many visitors to Israel, their trip is a once-in-a-lifetime adventure.
-The city of Tel Aviv is popular with digital nomads.
-Young people often spend several months in Israel connecting with their heritage.
-Other travelers may be considering “making aliyah” – moving to Israel permanently.
-Those who do make aliyah, or who return to Israel after living abroad, may have to wait for Israeli healthcare while their immigration visas are processed.
+Other travelers may even consider "making aliyah" – moving to Israel permanently.
+Those who do make aliyah or who return to Israel after living abroad may have to wait for Israeli healthcare while their immigration visas are processed.

 Expat Insurance for Israel